 Indeed, a reviewer of the Royal Academy exhibition in 1913 claimed “when we have seen one of her pictures we have, in a certain sense, seen all.”

 The struggle to achieve professional recognition was a persistent challenge for female artists at this time.
 Reid was involved in initiatives such as the Society for Women Artists, London that aimed to address some of the inequality faced by women.
 Personally, Reid was able to command prices for her work that were comparable to similar scale paintings by her male contemporaries.

-The Market Scene, Bruges, 1895 was purchased by Reverend Thomas Paterson (1864-1917) and was retained by his family until it was formally gifted to the National Galleries of Scotland in 2017, marking 100 years since Paterson’s death.
+The Market Scene (Bruges), 1895 was purchased by or presented to Reverend Thomas Paterson (1864-1917) and was retained by his family until it was formally gifted to the National Galleries of Scotland in 2017, marking 100 years since Paterson’s death.

 In order to conserve and show off this addition to the Scottish collection to its best advantage, the work has been completely reframed and is on display now at the Scottish National Gallery in Edinburgh.